 - The flue must have a have a minimum 1°; maximum 3° (1° = 17mm per 1000mm) fall back to the appliance to allow any condensate that may form in the flue system to drain via the condensate drain.
-Consideration must also be given to the fact that there is the possibility of a small amount of condensate dripping from the terminal. - Ensure that the entire flue system is adequately supported, use at least one bracket for each extension. - As the exhaust outlet pipe can reach very high temperatures it must be protected to prevent persons touching the hot surface. - The condensate drain pipe must be connected in accordance with building regulations
+Consideration must also be given to the fact that there is the possibility of a small amount of condensate dripping from the terminal. - Ensure that the entire flue system is adequately supported, use at least one bracket for each extension. - The entire flue system must be adequately insulated to maintain heat within the flue system thereby reducing the possibility of condensate production. - As the exhaust outlet pipe can reach very high temperatures it must be protected to prevent persons touching the hot surface. - The condensate drain pipe must be connected in accordance with building regulations.